Huangzizhou/DiffIPC-data/README.md

 to run the code.

 Since shape optimizations (Fig 6 - 12) need remeshing when the mesh quality gets bad, a jupyter notebook is provided in each folder to organize the optimization.
 The python script calls the polyfem binary to run the shape optimization iteratively: Once the mesh quality reaches a low threshold (e.g. scaled Jacobian is 1e-7), the optimization program stops and the remeshing tool ([Gmsh](https://gmsh.info) for 2D, [MMG](https://github.com/MmgTools/mmg) for 3D) generates a volumetric mesh with better quality while preserving the surface shape.

+## Run examples with Python

+Examples in `./python_scripts` show how to use the python binding of PolyFEM to set up an optimization problem.
+The Python binding of PolyFEM can be found on this [page](https://github.com/Huangzizhou/polyfem-python/tree/update).

+The [differentiable simulator](./python_scripts/src/diffSimulator.py) is wrapped into a Pytorch autograd class, which can be integrated into a training pipeline and be used as a differentiable computing block to construct your own loss functions.

+The Python binding of PolyFEM is under construction, more examples are coming soon!

 ## Output